SrivalliAkoju24/SrivalliAkoju24/README.md

 - Python practice I'll just follow coursera
 - Project Darshil Parmar Spotify, Portfolio
 - Research and Reaching out to people, Applications
-- One at a time
+- One at a time, only thing I can do is sit until the task is completed,
 - By 03/06/24 I'll complete Data Engineering
 - By 03/08/24 I'll complete Python
 - Course Tasks